Tharon-C/CSS-in-Components/PITCHME.md

 ---

 #### Why we are here
+Making a case for CSS in JS
-- What's wrong with css
+- What's wrong with CSS
 - How we currently deal with it
 - How we can do better